danthorpe/YapDatabaseExtensions/README.md

 }
 ```

-assuming that `userId` is a unique identifier for the type.
-There is also `MetadataPersistable` protocols which can be used to expose metadata on the type.
+Assuming that `userId` is a unique identifier for the type.
 Note that `String` doesn't actually conform to `Printable` but it's implemented in an extension on a typealias called `Identifier`.

-Provided in extensions on `YapDatabase`, `YapDatabaseConnection`, `YapDatabaseReadTransaction` and `YapDatabaseWriteTransaction` are methods to read, save, remove and replace persistable items.
+There is also `MetadataPersistable` protocols which can be used to expose metadata on the type.

 ### Using value types in YapDatabase